datarightplus/datarightplus-resource-set-banking/draft-authors-datarightplus-resource-set-banking.md

 # Providers

-Providers are **REQUIRED** to deliver a number of authorisation and resource server capabilities.
+Providers which providing banking services are expected to deliver a number of resource server end points.

 ## Authorisation Server